MansiMore99/Customer-Segmentation-in-Ride-Sharing-With-Machine-Learning/README.md

 - **Cab Types (Uber, Lyft)**
 - **Travel Distances (short, medium, long)**

 This segmentation will help businesses to create appropriate customer loyalty solutions and enhance the services offered by ride-sharing services.
 ---

 ### Segmentation Types

 1. **Time Segment:**
 • It will fetch information about hour of the day, whether the customer is a Morning commuter or an Evening commuter

 2. **Day segment:**
 • It will fetch information about a day of the week, whether the customer commuting on weekdays or weekdays for school or work

-3.**Source Segment:**
+3. **Source Segment:**
 It will identify common pick-up locations so that in the future we can do overshare for people who live nearby locations while going to work and school.

 4. **Destination Segement:**
 • It will identify common drop-off locations so that in the future, We can do ubershare for people who live nearby locations while coming back from the workplace or from the university.

 5. **Cab Segment:**
 • This segmentation is based on the cab type, just to see how many people like to commute by Lyft and Uber.
 • when we understand these preferences it will be easy for a particular company with the offers and discounts and it will help to add on more marketing strategies to gain more customers.